Required Education in Protecting Human Research Participants

 The tutorial includes five educational modules:

-A brief assessment quiz and an applied scenario accompany each module.
+Case studies (applied scenarios) and brief quizzes accompany each module.
 A certificate is issued once all modules are completed successfully.

 Users may complete one module on one occasion and return at a later time to complete another module.
-Users may work through a module, quiz, and scenario as often as need to obtain a passing score.
+Users may work through a module, quiz and scenario as often as need to successfully complete the module.

 Researchers and those who supervise student researchers will renew their certificate every five years.